 Together, his quarter century of Python efforts so far have helped to establish it as one of the most widely used programming languages in the world.
 In addition, Mark has been in the software field for over three decades.
 He holds BS and MS degrees in computer science from the University of Wisconsin where he explored implementations of the Prolog language, and over his career has worked as a professional software developer on compilers, programming tools, scripting systems, and assorted client/server and business applications.

-For more author background, see Mark's Python Activities History and Supplemental Bio pages; his former training web site at learning-python.com/training; and his book support site at learning-python.com.
+For more author background, see Mark's Teaching Python and Supplemental Bio pages; his former training web site at learning-python.com/training; and his books and software site at learning-python.com.

 ☜ New—see the Author Photo Page!